lukepighetti/nps_flutter/results/state-management.md

 - Simplify the builders for wrapping widgets else access the data using context and render like in react-redux where you don't need to wrap your UI components with something else
 - To many boilerplate
 - Maybe the plugins for the IDE's that generate code for the package.
 It uses a different style than I do.
+- Cubit is great - could also just be a state notifier, but the thought process with tree based injection is much easier to reason about.

 ### What do you like about it?